MicrosoftDocs/defender-docs/defender-for-iot/enterprise-for-iot-get-started.md

 ## Prerequisites

-Before you start the procedures in this article, read through [Secure IoT devices in the enterprise](concept-enterprise.md) to understand more about the integration between Defender for Endpoint and Defender for IoT.
+Before you start the procedures in this article, read through [enterprise for IoT in the Defender portal](enterprise-for-iot.md) to understand more about the integration between Defender for Endpoint and Defender for IoT.

 Make sure that you have:

-- IoT devices in your network, visible in the Microsoft Defender XDR **Device inventory**
+- IoT devices in your network, visible in the Microsoft Defender XDR<!--portal--> **Device inventory**

-- Access to the Microsoft Defender Portal as a [Security administrator](../../active-directory/roles/permissions-reference.md#security-administrator)
+- Access to the Microsoft Defender Portal as a <!-- what is the correct level global or security?-->[Security administrator](../../active-directory/roles/permissions-reference.md#security-administrator)

 - One of the following licenses: